Composition — members and organisms in a coalition

 Every observed event carries enough evidence

-state machine can validate it against the citizen’s public
+state machine can validate it against the member’s public

 surface during replay.